Elite-AI-August/Auto-Post/readme.txt

 2. ***Wizard Page 2***

 == Changelog ==

+= 1.2.1 =
+- Fixed a notice of using a deprecated function.

 = 1.2.0 - 01/18/2016 =
 - Added the `%date%` and `%time%` variables so that the creation date and time can be inserted in the post.